usnistgov/800-63-3/sp800-63d/vot_mapping.md

 ### Summary

 The table below describes the values that are required to be indicated when implementation matches the uses described in the above "Use" sections to conform to this publication.

-**NOTE: This table gives me a headache.
-If we do choose to include it, or a better version of it, in the draft, do we want to add column for encouraged values "SHOULDs"?
-Or are there any ideas for better ways to organize this table?**

 |Component Value|Indication in Vector Required*|
 |:----:|:--:|